Couples Communication: You Are Here Now

 5 tips to reach your destination:

 1) Most of us can benefit from learning how to be more honest and vulnerable about our own feelings in our communicating with our partners.

 2) Trying sticking to simple statements like: “I feel hurt when…” or “I felt scared when…”.

 3) Remember that statements like, “I feel like you never listen to me” are not feeling statements at all but a blame that you stuck the words “I feel” in front of.
 This is a surefire way to start an argument.

 4) Be gentle with yourself and your partner.
 You are exercising a new muscle in communicating differently…be patient, kind, and compassionate as much as possible.

 5) Laughter always makes a road trip more fun.
-As your travel to your destination, let your heart be light and humor be abundant in your relationship!
+As you travel to your destination, let your heart be light and humor be abundant in your relationship!

-Jenny Glick, LMFT is a Denver, Colorado therapist who specialises in working with couples and familes.
+Jenny Glick, LMFT is a Denver, Colorado therapist who specializes in working with couples and families.
 Call her on 720.457.3342 to discuss your needs today.